 Administration of medications during school hours is discouraged unless a physician determines that a student's health needs require them to be given while at school.
 Medication must be transported to and from school by the parent/guardian or a responsible adult designated by the parent/guardian.
 MCSD has a "Zero Tolerance" drug policy.
 Don't put your child at risk of disciplinary action!
 As the parent/guardian, you can avoid potential problems for your child.
 Don't send any medications to school with your child.
 Remember, even over the counter medications, such as Tylenol and Advil, are considered drugs.
-Instructions on using medication shall be provided in writing by the Florida licensed prescribing healthcare practitioner or as described on the medications shall be delivered to the school office or health clinic with the Authorization for Medication Administration Form completed and signed by the student's parent/guardian and the Florida licensed prescribing healthcare practitioner (form is available online on the Student Services webpage at www.Madison.k12.fl.us).
-A separate Authorization for Medication for Medication for Medication shall not be administered during school hours because of the possibility of an allergic or adverse reaction.
+Instructions on using medication shall be provided in writing by the Florida licensed prescribing healthcare practitioner or as described on the medication container provided by the pharmacist and/or the Florida licensed prescribing healthcare practitioner.
+All medications shall be delivered to the school office or health clinic with the Authorization for Medication Administration Form completed and signed by the student's parent/guardian and the Florida licensed prescribing healthcare practitioner (form is available online on the Student Services webpage at www.Madison.k12.fl.us).
+A separate